marlow75/retropic/README.md

 16 colors total, 4 modes, 2 usefull for graphics.

-* none, floyds, apple – first pass dithering, colors of the original picture are replaced by retro machine palette.
+* none, floyds, apple – dithering, colors of the original picture are replaced by retro machine palette.

 * 320x200 - use 2 colors in 8x8 screen cell.
 * 160x200 - use 4 colors in 4x8 screen cell, average or brightest color are choosen when shrinking to 320->160.